Rahul-oops/Fitness-App/README.md

 # Fitness-App
-This is fitness App developed to improve physical and mental helth.
+This is a fitness App developed to improve physical and mental health.